david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/7_interlude_generators_coroutine.rst

        * - Related to iteration
          - Nothing to do with iteration,even when producing values and Related to async behavior

-    Python’s coroutines, are special functions that give up control to the caller without losing their state [13] They allow to return information from a pipe of multiple coroutines using yield from They consume data and evolved from generators
+|    Python’s coroutines, are special functions that give up control to the caller without losing their state, Dough Hellman [13]

-Hellmann, Doug.
-The Python 3 Standard Library by Example (Developer's Library) .
-Pearson Education.
-Kindle Edition.
+|    They allow to return information from a pipe of multiple coroutines using yield from
+|    They consume data and evolved from generators